ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 - Battery is not required but there can be loss of tracking if USB voltage is unstable
 - Check if battery can be bypassed with direct voltage to the pins
 - Absolutely needs the Touchpad board for it to work
+- Doesn't need that big Touchpad component.
+Only round PCB matters

 ## Software